BrunoZell/ask.network/lightpaper.md

 All agents are assumed to do whatever they wants at any given moment by default.
 But beings and things may influence each other with their acts, positively or negatively.
 This soon will give rise to coordination between agents.
 For that, agents communicate an unambiguous shared world view, and negotiate who does what directly.

-This section defines a general scheme for such a  conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then commitment schemes are constructed (_"I do this if you do that"_).
+This section defines a general scheme for such a conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then coordination schemes are constructed (_"I do this if you do that"_).

 The goals for this conversaition is: